postmatic/elevated-comments/readme.txt

 3. Or, use a shortcode to place the elevated comment manually.

 == Changelog ==

+= 1.1.1 =
+* Released 2016-05-09
+* New settings screen with universal option for enabling/disableing automatic elevation
+* Better styling of elevated comments in Postmatic emailed posts

 = 1.1.0 =
 * Released 2016-04-28